amdorma/tarokka-reading/README.md

 # What does this do?

-This React app is just a quick little Tarokka Deck Reader that I threw together for a run of Curse of Strahd with some friends
+This React app is just a quick little Tarokka Deck Reader that I put together for some friends that were going to run the D&D campaign, Curse of Strahd.

 # Where can I find the meanings for these cards?